MostafaSensei106/Simple-Libary-Cli/README.md

 ## About

-The Library Management System is a CLI application written in C++ to manage a collection of books.
+Simple Library Management System is a CLI application written in C++ to manage a collection of books.
 It allows users to add, display, search, check out, and return books.

 ## Features